Largactil (Chlorpromazine Hydrochloride)

 What Is Largactil Used For?

-Largactil contains chlorpromazine hydrochloride, which belongs to a group of medicines called phenothiazines.
-It can be used for short-term or long-term treatment depending on your condition.
+Largactil is a medication that contains chlorpromazine hydrochloride, which belongs to a class of drugs known as phenothiazines.
+It is prescribed for various conditions and can be used for both short-term and long-term treatment.

 Primary Uses

-Largactil is used to treat severe depression, behavioral disturbances, nausea, vomiting, severe pain, and unstoppable hiccups.
-Your doctor may prescribe it for other conditions as well.
+Largactil is primarily used to treat severe depression, behavioral disturbances, nausea, vomiting, severe pain, and uncontrollable hiccups.

 How to Take Largactil